Teatro Dante (Sansepolcro): The nineteenth century and the Dante theatre

-The activity of the theatre would proceed regularly until 1832 when the last known association was born after the merge of the two local academies: The Nobles and The Resurrected, that formed the Academy of the Nobles Resurrected.
+The theatre operated regularly until 1832, when two local academies, The Nobles and The Resurrected, formed the Academy of the Nobles Resurrected.
 To witness this union, an olive tree became the new blazon of the association, cut at the lower end with new branches growing back on the sides, symbolizing the definitive rebirth of the association.
 The academy was not to be the only one to be renewed.
 The old theater, now dilapidated and in poor condition, was demolished in favor of a new building, built in stone in front of the old theater.
 Work began in 1833, a year after the birth of the new academy, led by the florentine Francesco Leoni and continued until August 1836.
 On September 1, the new theater called royal Dante theatre was inaugurated with La Sonnambula by Vincenzo Bellini.
 The name of the theater was chosen to pay tribute to one of the most important poets of Italy, the florentine Dante Alighieri.

 The restoration and the movie theater

-Over the years, the structure adapts to the times starting to show the first film shows in the 50s, after the Second World War.
-After those tragic years, the academy resumed full control of the theater, valuing it as a movie theater.
-For this step, very important for the history of the theater, we must not forget the role of Luigi Monti, the Regia Aeronautica pilot in World War II.
-"The Colonel" (as it was called by everyone) worked hard for the complete reorganization of the theater and the academy, adapting it to current standards.
+In the 1950s, the theater began to show films.
+Following the Second World War, the academy resumed full control of the theater, valuing it as a movie theater.
+Luigi Monti, the Regia Aeronautica pilot in World War II, largely contributed to the reorganization of the theater and the academy, adapting it to current standards.
 It will transform the academy in a society becoming the director-general in new business.
 The new company will bring as name "Academy of Risorti S.r.L." (literally Academy of the Resurrected ltd.).
 Until his death, Monti cured with love and passion the redevelopment of film programming and theater shows.
 From 1975 to 1994, they were carried out the first restoration of the modern age, driven by engineers Vittorio Landi and Perugino Perugini.
 Among the work carried out there is the renewal of the wooden chairs, replaced by red velvet chairs, the restoration of the paintings and interior decorations, the renewal of the floor of the stalls and its main structures.